fbpx

 The main collegial body of the FATF is the Plenary Meeting, which convenes three times during the year.
 It is the international forum where key decisions are taken to strengthen global financial security.

 Currently, 37 countries participate in the group.
 At the same time, the FATF has two international entities and 25 organisations and one state, Indonesia, as observers.
-This diversity of participants provides a structure for effective interaction and exchange of experience, contributing to the maintenance of global stability.
+This diversity of participants provides a structure for effective interaction and exchange of experience, contributing to the maintenance of global stability in high-risk jurisdictions subject to FATF’s scrutiny.

 What is the FATF Blacklist?